The Soup Dragons: History

-In the year after This Is Our Art, The Soup Dragons' sound underwent a change from an indie rock sound, to the rock-dance crossover sound; this was mainly due to being without a drummer and buying a sampler and drum machine and experimenting with sound with the release of the album Lovegod.
+In the year after This Is Our Art, the Soup Dragons' sound underwent a change from an indie rock sound, to the rock-dance crossover sound; this was mainly due to being without a drummer and buying a sampler and drum machine and experimenting with sound with the release of the album Lovegod.
 This change can be attributed to the rise of the ecstasy-fueled acid house rave scene in the UK.

 In 1990, they released "I'm Free", their most successful hit single in the UK and an up-tempo cover of a Rolling Stones song with an added toasting overdub by reggae star Junior Reid, which reached No. 5.
 The single later appeared on the soundtrack for the film The World's End (2013).

 Subsequent albums continued in the band's own style and in 1992, they enjoyed their biggest US hit with "Divine Thing", which reached No. 26 on the Billboard Hot 100.
 It also hit No. 3 on the Modern Rock chart and its video was nominated by MTV as one of the year's best, though beaten by Nirvana's "Smells Like Teen Spirit".

 The Soup Dragons disbanded in 1995.
-Paul Quinn joined Teenage Fanclub.
-Sushil K. Dade formed the experimental post rock group Future Pilot A.K.A.
-Sean Dickson formed The High Fidelity and has released many records and albums with other artists like Bootsy Collins, Yoko Ono, Crystal Waters and David McAlmont.
+Paul Quinn joined Teenage Fanclub, Sushil K. Dade formed the experimental post-rock group Future Pilot A.K.A., Sean Dickson formed the High Fidelity (and has since released many records and albums with other artists, including Bootsy Collins, Yoko Ono, Crystal Waters and David McAlmont).
 Jim McCulloch joined Superstar, wrote and recorded music with Isobel Campbell, and formed the folk group Snowgoose.
-Ross A. Sinclair had a successful career in art, winning a number of international awards and becoming a Research Fellow at Glasgow School of Art, and still makes music to this day.
+Ross A. Sinclair had a successful career in the visual arts, winning a number of international awards and becoming a Research Fellow at Glasgow School of Art, although he also still makes music to this day.

-The story of the Soup Dragons is traced as part of the 2017 documentary Teenage Superstars.
+The story of the Soup Dragons is included as part of the 2017 documentary Teenage Superstars.

-The group announced on 27 March 2023 that the original line-up will play six reunion shows in the UK in October and November 2023.
-Support acts will be the Vaselines, BMX Bandits and a DJ set from the Pastels.
+The original Soup Dragons line-up played six reunion shows in the UK in October and November 2023, with musical guests the Vaselines, BMX Bandits and a DJ set from the Pastels.

-The band features in the book Postcards from Scotland detailing the 1980s and 1990s independent music scene in Scotland.
+The band features in the book Postcards from Scotland, detailing the 1980s and 1990s independent music scene in Scotland.